NabaviLab-Git/Block-Artifact-Removal/README.md

-This script can be used to for removing blocking artifacts from images, particularly Apotome images.
+This script can be used to for removing block artifacts from images, particularly Apotome images.